con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdo rje gcig pu g.yul sel ba/ /
 > 	% mtshon du rdo rje'i - monlam; ral gri - monlam;

-Wielding a vajra arrow as his weapon,
+With vajra arrows serving as a weapon,
-While slashing thoroughly, with vajra sword,
+With vajra sword, one slashing everything,
 Upholding every vajra, vajra bearing,
-With but a single vajra, ending conflict, (72)
+With just a single vajra, ending strife, (72)

 * 72a: VV arrows marked with a vajra; VM vajra-like bow and arrow.
 * 72c: The Sanskrit text, confirmed by Vilāsavajra, reads *viśvavajradhara*, i.e. 'holder of the crossed vajra'.
 Both Tibetan translations have either understood viśva in the sense of 'all', or have read something like *sarvavajradhara* in its place.